UTI Investments Partners with FTSE Russell to Transition its Sovereign Bond ETF Benchmark

 News provided byUTI Investments

-LONDON and PARIS, Dec.
-17, 2025 /PRNewswire/ -- UTI Investments announced that its Sovereign Bond ETF (Bloomberg Ticker: UIGB NA Equity) has transitioned its benchmark from Nifty India Government Fully Accessible Route (FAR) Select 7 Bonds Index (USD) to the FTSE Indian Government Bond FAR Index (Bloomberg Ticker: CFIIFARU).
+SINGAPORE, Dec.
+18, 2025 /PRNewswire/ -- UTI Investments announced that its Sovereign Bond ETF (Bloomberg Ticker: UIGB NA Equity) offered under a Restricted Scheme and available exclusively to accredited and institutional investors, has transitioned its benchmark from Nifty India Government Fully Accessible Route (FAR) Select 7 Bonds Index (USD) to the FTSE Indian Government Bond FAR Index (Bloomberg Ticker: CFIIFARU).
 The change is part of UTI Investments' collaboration with FTSE Russell, the global index provider, to enhance visibility and align with globally recognized benchmarks.

 Indian government bonds have been included in major Emerging Markets Government Bond Indexes—starting with JPMorgan and Bloomberg in 2024/2025 and in the FTSE Emerging Markets Government Bond Index (EMGBI) in September 2025.
 This inclusion reflects the continued development and growing accessibility of India's bond market to global investors.
 With a projected 9.35% weight in EMGBI, Indian bonds are poised to play a significant role in global emerging market debt portfolios.